CGJennings/se3docs/docs/dm-res-settings.md

 **File extension:** `.settings `

-Settings files are used to store a set of named string values.
-By reading in the settings files, you can refer to the settings by name instead of using the actual values.
-This makes it easier to modify the values consistently.
-Instead of hard-coding a value into your script, you look up the value by name everywhere it is used.
-If you decide to change the value later, you only need to update the definition in the `.settings` file and the new value will be used throughout your script without having to manually update each use.
-Many features in the DIY game components are built around reading configuration values from settings.
+Settings files are used to store a collection of [setting](dm-settings.md) definitions.
+Setting files let you define values for a group of features, like the regions where the various elements of a card will be drawn, in a single compact file.
+Instead of being hard coded in a script and spread all over your code, they are all collected together in one place.
+And, if you decide to change the value later, you only need to update the definition in the `.settings` file and the new value will be used throughout your script without having to manually update each use.
+Although setting files are optional, many features in the DIY game components are built around reading configuration values from settings.

 To *create a new settings resource*, right click a folder inside a plug-in task and choose **New/Settings File**.